Likithasriram/HR-Analytics/README.md

 ## 💡 Key Insights

 - 🔸 Low satisfaction scores strongly correlate with attrition
-- 🔸 Overtime workers have substantially higher churn risk
+- 🔸 Overtime shows a correlation with attrition in initial analysis, but statistical testing indicates it is not a significant standalone factor
 - 🔸 Certain job roles show higher attrition than others
 - 🔸 Employees with lower salary ranges leave more often
 - 🔸 Remote workers tend to stay longer